Static Pressure and Summer Fun

 This negatively affects energy consumption but also affects refrigerant pressure and can lead to overcharging.
 Considering the cost of refrigerant today, that’s an expensive mistake.

-In the rush that accompanies seasonal changes transitioning from heating to cooling season and their peaks, neglecting to measure static pressure means as professionals, we can miss the root cause for many of the issues our customers are trusting us to diagnose.
+Static pressure is an especially important measurement in the transition from heating to cooling season, and in the peak of each one.
+Neglecting to measure static pressure means we can miss the root cause of many issues our customers are trusting us to diagnose.
 There are four points to test when measuring static pressure.

 - Before Filter